netizer/integrative/README.md

 # Integrative

-Integrative is a library for integrating external resources into ActiveRecord models.
+`Integrative` is a library for integrating external resources into ActiveRecord models.

 Now, however you interpret "external" - this library is exactly for that ;-)

-Cosider few exaples of what can be integrated into ActiveRecord model:
+Consider few examples of what can be integrated into ActiveRecord model:
 * ActiveResource model
 * a custom object that fetches data from external websites
 * an object fetching data from Redis